Offline Navigation + LoRa Communication

 2. Put the board into download mode if your hardware requires it.

-3. Choose the correct target above and let the browser flash the merged image.
+3. Choose the correct target and let the browser flash the merged image.